Abandoned & Little-Known Airfields:

 The 1983 USGS topo map labeled the field simply as “Landing Field”.

-The Chicken Ranch Airfield was depicted simply as “Landing Field” on the 1984 USGS topo map.
+The Chicken Ranch Airfield was depicted simply as “Landing Strips” on the 1984 USGS topo map.

 There was no sign of any hangars or other buildings directly related to the airfield.

-The Chicken Ranch Airfield was no longer depicted at all
+The Chicken Ranch Airfield was no longer listed in airfield directories after 1995,

 According to Dan Eikleberry, “One of the county real estate moguls who makes a business out of selling lots & hangars